Skip to content

 Pre-defined sales stages

 Last but not least, it's a simple structure of a pleasant buying experience for the customer.
-I myself as a buyer, I have a pretty high action threshold.
+I as a buyer, I have a pretty high action threshold.
 I'm probably the worst person that you want to be speaking to if I was buying your product for the simple reason that I probably see the negative side of things.
-I see the cost, whereas someone with a low action threshold very much sees the benefits or the success of that product or service will bring.
+I see the cost, whereas someone with a low action threshold very much sees the benefits or the success of that product or service.
 So in my opinion, one thing that I want as a buyer is I need to understand what is the process that he or she may take me if it's a case that product service is a good fit for my business.

 Prospecting